Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "It was no bother..."
 Ayma reassured him, politely.

-"So… yes."
+"So... yes."
 Regaari stepped forward.
 "Baseball, Rebar, Starfall, this is Ayma..."

 "Ahh, so *that's* what this is about.
 Your friend Zoo."
 Baseball snapped his fingers, the effect muffled slightly by his spacesuit's glove.